 The protective measure could reduce performance, however, and in some cases causes compatibility issues with Thunderbolt devices that stop working if their drivers don’t support DMA remapping.

 Whether or not the most recent version 4 of Thunderbolt, introduced by Intel this year, is vulnerable is unknown at the moment.

-USB 4 that was introduced last year supports Thunderbolt-based signalling, and Ruytenberg advised users to exercise caution until hardware designed with the new peripheral interconnect protocols has been tested to ensure the current vulnerabilities are addressed.
+USB 4 which was introduced last year supports Thunderbolt-based signaling, and Ruytenberg advised users to exercise caution until hardware designed with the new peripheral interconnect protocols has been tested to ensure the current vulnerabilities are addressed.

-There could be further Thunderbolt vulnerabilties arriving, as Ruytenberg is continuing his Thunderspy research with a second part.
+There could be further Thunderbolt vulnerabilities arriving, as Ruytenberg is continuing his Thunderspy research with a second part.